greenmachine112/tarzan/README.md

 ### Example Output
 ![image](https://i.postimg.cc/pLq9n6Qs/sentiment-output.png)

-The updated ```sentiment_analysis.py``` now provides the following outputs:

-**Number of each sentiment type**: Displays the count of positive, neutral, and negative comments.
-**Unweighted overall sentiment**: Shows the overall sentiment without considering the upvotes.
-**Weighted overall sentiment**: Shows the overall sentiment weighted by the number of upvotes.
-**Stock purchase side**: Recommends a trading action (BUY/CALL or SELL/SHORT) based on the inverse of the weighted overall sentiment.

 NOTE: The inverse trading strategy may be reversed, or otherwise modified, by modifying ```stockPurchaseSide``` in ```sentiment_analyzer.py```

 ## Profanity